-Behavioral therapy encompasses a wide range of therapies for treating substance use and many other mental health disorders.
+Behavioral therapy encompasses a wide range of therapies for treating substance use and many other mental health and behavioral health disorders.
 The basis of this treatment is that all behaviors are learned and, therefore, can be changed or corrected.

 While there are many types of behavioral therapy, the ones commonly used for opiate addiction are cognitive behavioral therapy, contingency management, and motivational interviewing.